sakkara04/personal-website-activity/README.md

 My personal webpage!
-I developed it using HTML and CSS.
-I utilized Flexbox for structure and media queries for responsiveness.
+I developed it using HTML, CSS, and JavaScript.
+Its features include a color-changing nav bar and a "message me" button.
+Check it out!!